DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/complete-vision-guidance/calibration/deprecated_calibration.rst

     :align: center
 |
 ..
 Attention::
-    To ensure the ball is centered in the camera, the operator can enable the crosshair function in the view section display setting dialogue, which will center the ball in the cross.
+    To ensure the ball is centered in the camera, you can enable the crosshair function in the view section display setting dialogue, which will center the ball in the cross.

 .. image:: Sphere_Calibration/Sphere_Calibration_image/Picture2.png
     :width: 100%